 How to Teach the oa/oe Spelling Rule

-If you have been following along with our weekly blogs, you know that we have been diving into vowel teams and how to teach these phonograms.
+Hey there, friend!
+If you have been following along with our weekly blogs, you know that we have been diving into tips & tricks for teaching vowel teams.

 Now, vowel teams can be tricky for students.
 There are several combinations that make similar (or the same) sounds, and you have some vowel teams that make multiple sounds.
 We wanted to share with you how we have been teaching vowel teams because we have seen this make a massive difference for our students.
 To check out more about what a vowel team is, and what order we teach them in, click here.